-There is a median nerve that runs the length of your forearm and through a passageway in your wrist called the carpal tunnel.
+A median nerve runs the length of your forearm, through a passageway in your wrist called the carpal tunnel.
 It extends into your hand and provides sensation to your fingers and thumb, save for the little finger.
-This nerve provides the signals your muscles need to move around the base of your thumb.
+This nerve supplies the signals your muscles need to move around the base of your thumb.
 Carpal tunnel syndrome is the entrapment of this nerve within the carpal tunnel in your wrist.

-When such an entrapment occurs, a patient will often experience numbness, tingling, and pain in their hands, fingers, or wrists.
+When such nerve entrapment occurs, a patient will often experience numbness, tingling, and pain in their hands, fingers, or wrists.
 The typical pattern of pain involves the index and middle fingers, half of the ring finger, as well as the thumb.
 A patient can sometimes experience the feeling of an electric shock in this area as well.

-If you have carpal tunnel syndrome, it is possible for you to have the same sensations traveling from your wrist into your arm.
+If you have carpal tunnel syndrome, you can have the same sensations traveling from your wrist into your arm.
 Usually, you will feel it in your arm if you are holding something in front of you, such as a steering wheel, phone, or magazine.